bo7owers/why-ts/docs/guide/getting-started.md

 ## Setting variables

-In TypeScript you can re-declare a variable, as long as your new value is the same type as the original.
+In TypeScript you can redeclare a variable, as long as your new value is the same type as the original.
 There can be explicit or implicit types.

 ### Strings